-Join Scott Hargis for an in-depth discussion in this video Photographing the upper exterior of a residence, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Photographing the upper exterior of a residence, part of Learning Real Estate Photography.

 - [Voiceover] Okay, so I know,…cause I did a good thorough scout,…that I'm gonna shoot this from the perimeter,…and that my best shot is over here to the right.…Now, there is a picture from right here,…with this gravel path that just goes straight away…from the camera,…but it's really not that attractive,…it's just a lot of very bright white gravel,…it's really wide,…it's not the quaint little path that you would wish for,…but if I just hike over here, across country,…there's a point at which it begins to look like a…really nice winding narrow garden path,…plus I get a better look at the gazebo,…plus I get some mountains in the background.…

 I mean, this is the spot to be.…So, got a pretty good hill behind me here,…but I think I'm safe enough.…I'll set the tripod up.…It's pretty good.…I wouldn't be surprised if the exact same exposure settings…as the last photo I did, will still apply.…I'll try zooming out, I'll try zooming in.…

 My client is a real estate agent,…they want people to think that this is like,…a football field up here,…